 One word that personifies the Agile methodology is ‘versatility’.
 Since it is a customer-centric approach, the priorities might get varied constantly.
 Any changes are also immediately known by all members of the Agile team, so the chances of miscommunications are significantly reduced.

 Technically, referring to Agile as a project management methodology would be wrong.
 Any methodology is defined as a set of rules and procedures that must be followed in pre-described cases.
 Agile does not do that; instead, it effectively allows project management to be completed in any manner as long as the core principles of Agile are followed.
 Agile principles and values help a team think and interact in a way that can introduce agility in the project.
-There are a number of methodologies which teams can follow.
-Scrum and Kanban are examples of two such methodologies which help in following the Agile principles.
+There are a number of frameworks which teams can follow to implement agile methodology in their projects.
+Scrum and Kanban are examples of two such frameworks which help in following the Agile principles.

-Following are some of the benefits project managers can expect to achieve by implementing Agile principles:
+Following are some of the benefits project managers can expect to achieve by implementing Agile methodology:

 The team has to closely work with the customers to adapt and incorporate their constantly changing needs.
 This brings an alignment in the project execution.